Image

 Missouri License Suspension & Revocation Consequences

-• First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Ozark after 30 days.
+• First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Ozark, MO area after 30 days.

-• Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Ozark, MO DWI/DUI was within the last 5 years.
+• Second DWI/DUI Offense: Leads to a 1-year revocation period in Ozark, MO, or a 5-year license denial if the prior offense was within the past 5 years.

-How to Get a Limited Driving Privilege (Hardship License) in Ozark, MO
+How to Get a Hardship License (Limited Driving Privilege) in Ozark, MO

 If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Ozark, MO.
 To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
 After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why the Combs Waterkotte Ozark, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
+(This is why the Combs Waterkotte Ozark, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Routine maintenance of testing devices every 35 days